 Trigger next best action for sales reps

 Intent-based orchestrations can support your sales team by flagging when accounts are researching your product and service (or your competitors).
 When intent signals come in, it can send notifications to your sales team via email or CRM.
 So your sales team is getting a fuller picture of where prospects are in their buyer’s journey, even if they are not sharing that information.
 For example, sometimes prospects go cold and ghost your sales team.
-It may seem like the deal is lost, but other times intent signals show that they are still interacting with content on their Triblio Smart Page, or on your website.
+It may seem like the deal is lost, but other times intent signals show that they are still interacting with content on your website.
 That is when an intent-based orchestration would identify that signal and push the prospect to another set of messaging that is aligned with where they are in their buyer’s journey.

 Go beyond identifying new accounts